-I for an unknown reason started to be in a relationship when I was 15 years old.
-I was living on a dormitory so I missed the chance of confirming my understanding and beliefs to my parents.
-It was only now that I am almost 30 years of age I realized the things I wish I knew before I get into a relationship.
+I for a reason, started to be in a relationship when I was 15 years old.
+I was living in a dormitory so I missed the chance of confirming my understanding and beliefs from my parents.
+It was only now that I am almost 30 years of age, I realized the things I wish I knew before I get into a relationship.

 - Being single is fun – I felt that I rushed things out.
 I was so defenseless and unsure about what I really want.
-It was only now it became clear to me that I should have spent more time on myself.
-Getting into a relationship is fun as well but being there without preparation on social, psychological and mental state is a compromise.
+It was only now it became clear to me that I should have spent more time for myself.
+Getting into a relationship is fun as well but being there without preparation in social, psychological, and mental aspect is a compromise.
 I wish I enjoyed more days partying with my friends.
-I hope I spend more time with siblings, mom and dad.
-It’s good if I have more adolescence years minding only simple things like school work, extracurricular activities and community involvement.
+I hope I spend more time with my siblings, mom, and dad.
+It’s good if I have more adolescence years minding only simple things like school work, extracurricular activities, and community involvement.
 I am regretful that I should not only imagine of things I wanted to do.
 I am remorseful that I don’t try doing them.
-I was just in high school when I daydreamed of being a hiker.
+I was in high school when I daydreamed of being a hiker.
 And because I was so busy with my relationship, it takes me 10 years to execute that.
 I was already 24 when I began.
 I desire I appreciated life more, the sky, nature, beaches, the flower that blooms and the innocent life.
 I missed the giggles of a teenager when they talked about crushes.
 So that’s why being single is fun not for so long but it is good if we give ourselves enough time to be happy in solitude.

 - Pray for the Right One – Ranata Suzuki once says “There are over 7 billion people in the world and sometimes you fall in love with someone and they fall in love you back – but sometimes they don’t and that’s just statistics… it’s not a fail on your part.”
 Praying for the perfect one is just a dream but God always prepare a right guy or girl for each of us, the one who will compliment with our character and attitude.
 There will always be perfect reasons why God will bring you to that person.
 It will always be special.